Khamies/khamies.github.io/_news/2025-01-07-values-and-principles.md

 - **Creativity**

-  > To always think about different ways to doing the same thing.
+  > To always think about different ways to do the same thing.

 - **Service**